TokenBrice/blog/content/podcast/_index.md

 ## Concept

-Every week, Abel and I catch up and go over the new releases in the DeFi space, as well the articles & insights that caught our eyes: find it here.
-We keep it incremental and try to provide context on each of the topics we approach, as well as provide our listeners with resources to dive deeper.
+This page organises this curated content registry following the order of the mentions in the DeFi Catchup.

-This page will organise this curated content registry following the order of the mentions in the podcast.
+Every week, Abel and I catch up and go over the new releases in the DeFi space, as well the articles & insights that caught our attention.
+We keep it incremental and try to provide context on each of the topics we approach, as well as resources for our listeners to explore a given topic further.

-Listen and subscribe to the podcast here: [🎙 Abel Abstracts - Anchor.FM](https://anchor.fm/abelsabstracts).
+On top of the weekly catchup, Abel also publishes insightful interviews with key actors of whole web3 ecosystem in his podcast: **[🎙 Abel Abstracts - Anchor.FM](https://anchor.fm/abelsabstracts)**.

 ## Last Edition